Normal forms of random braids: Garside monoids

-This group is isomorphic (as a group) to the braid group on three strands, but the Garside structure is distinct\cite{Dehornoy02}.
-The Garside element is $\BBB$ and there are eight simple elements. \autoref{Fig:HasseDiagram} shows the structure of the left ordering on the simple elements. \autoref{Fig:Transition} shows the matrix where the $xy$ entry is $1$ if $\partial x \wedge y = \id$ and $0$ otherwise.
-From this matrix one can easily read off which pairs of simple element are in left normal form.
+Its quotient group is isomorphic to the braid group on three strands, but this monoid is distinct from both the classical and the dual Garside monoids~\cite{Dehornoy02}.
+The Garside element is $\BBB$ and there are eight simple elements. \autoref{Fig:HasseDiagram} shows the structure of the prefix partial order on the simple elements. \autoref{Fig:Transition} shows the matrix where the entry~$(x,y)$ is~$1$ if $\partial x \wedge y = \id$ and~$0$ otherwise.
+From this matrix one can easily read off which pairs of simple elements are in left normal form.